Isaac-Avila-1/CyberSecurity-Proposal-Capstone-Project/README.md

   - Ground floor: Loading dock/storage space for machinery
   - First floor: Food prepartion, Kitchen and storage
   - Second floor: Office space and conference rooms

+- Info:
+- VIP Events is expanding its' workforce to 21 employees, bringing along 46 mobile devices and 7 fixed devices that will be required to have security access to the new network
+- Each floor will have it's devices segmentated within network for security purposes.